Aditya Birla group's hospitality arm acquires 100% stake in four restaurant brands

 ABNAH said it is planning to build premium casual dining restaurant chains across India, a fast-growing segment in the organised food services market.
 With this acquisition, ABNAH has added seven restaurants to its portfolio across three cities.

-Aditya Birla Group's hospitality arm, Aditya Birla New Age Hospitality (ABNAH) on Tuesday announced a strategic deal to acquire 100 percent stake in four brands.
-As per the press release, the four brands include Hakkasan, Yauatcha, Nara Thai, and CinCin.
+Aditya Birla Group's hospitality arm, Aditya Birla New Age Hospitality (ABNAH) on Tuesday, said it has acquired a 100 percent stake in four brands, namely Hakkasan, Yauatcha, Nara Thai, and CinCin.

 ABNAH said it is planning to build premium casual dining restaurant chains across India, a fast-growing segment in the organised food services market.
 With this acquisition, ABNAH has added seven restaurants to its portfolio across three cities.